Exploring Training and Inference Scaling Laws in Generative Retrieval: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we explored the scaling laws of generative retrieval, analyzing how model size, training data size, model architecture, and retrieval methods impact retrieval performance.
-Using Contrastive Generation Loss as our primary metric, we found a clear power-law relationship between model size and retrieval performance for n-gram-based methods.
+In this paper, we explored the scaling laws of generative retrieval across training and inference dimensions.
+We analyzed how model size, training data size, and retrieval methods influence performance.
+Using Contrastive Generation Loss as the metric, we found a clear power-law relationship between model size and retrieval performance for n-gram-based methods.
 Additionally, we observed consistent scaling trends with increasing data size for both n-gram-based and codebook-based methods.
 A comparison between architectures showed that LLaMA consistently outperformed T5 under identical experimental conditions, highlighting LLaMA's superior capability for advancing generative retrieval.

-Beyond model and data scaling, we also investigated inference scaling, specifically for n-gram-based methods.
-Our results revealed that increasing inference computation followed a distinct power-law trend, significantly boosting retrieval performance.
-This unique inference scaling offers complementary opportunities for optimizing retrieval efficiency and performance.
-Collectively, our findings validate the effectiveness of systematically scaling model capacity, training data, and inference computation, suggesting promising pathways to further enhance generative retrieval methods.
+Beyond training scaling, we also investigated inference scaling for n-gram methods and found that increasing inference-time computation followed a power-law trend, offering a complementary axis for performance gains.
+Collectively, our findings validate the effectiveness of systematically scaling model capacity, training data, and inference computation, suggesting pathways to further enhance generative retrieval methods.

-While our research provides a foundation for understanding the scaling laws of generative retrieval, several directions for future exploration remain.
-First, further investigation into scaling laws for codebook-based methods is warranted, particularly in the context of model size.
-Exploring advanced training objectives could better capture the potential scaling benefits of these methods, which were not fully realized under our experimental settings.
-Second, with access to greater computational resources, revisiting extensive datasets could enable deeper investigations into the scaling laws of generative retrieval, particularly for methods that require larger-scale training.
-Finally, while this study focused on n-gram-based methods for inference scaling, exploring similar scaling strategies for codebook-based methods, such as increasing beam size, remains an intriguing direction for future research.
+While our study offers a foundation for understanding the scaling laws of generative retrieval, several directions remain for future exploration.
+First, adopting more effective training objectives, such as learning-to-rank losses, may improve retrieval performance by better aligning model optimization with the retrieval task.
+Second, for codebook-based methods, the limited model-size scaling observed in our experiments suggests a need for larger training datasets and longer training schedules to fully realize their potential.
+Finally, although our inference scaling analysis focused on n-gram-based methods, codebook-based methods may also benefit from increased inference-time computation, such as using larger beam sizes—offering a valuable direction for extending the scope of inference scaling in generative retrieval.